JuliaInv/MUMPSjInv.jl/README.md

 | 48^3 		|11.091       |  24.057     | 2.168  |
 | 64^3 		|58.472       | 157.315     | 2.690  |

-Some more tests are provided in MUMPS/tests.
+Some more tests are provided in MUMPSjInv/tests.

-## Installing MUMPS

-This package was tested on Mac and Ubuntu only.
-Here, open a terminal navigate to MUMPS/src and run make.
-Please do a pull-request if you have improvements.

-**ToDo: Make MUMPS available from Julia's package manager! **